Together, we will work to limit the spread of COVID-19

 Burials and Interments

-Burials and interments at all Northern Cemeteries sites must also adhere to social distancing measures and the 1 person per 2 square metre rule.
+Burials and interments at all Northern Cemeteries sites must also adhere to the 10 maximum mourners rule.

 Function room capacities for both the Wallumatta Function Centre at Macquarie Park and the Lorikeet Room at Frenchs Forest are subject to 10 maximum attendees rule.
 All attendees at functions must be seated.
 Please contact Celeste Catering on 02 9889 8455 to discuss the new capacities for each room configuration.